-Portfolio Quality Unit: One unit is to be designated as the "portfolio quality" unit and should be kept in a separate section of the notebook.
+Portfolio Quality Unit: As noted on p.
+12 of the Internship Handbook, one unit is to be designated as the "portfolio quality" unit and should be kept in a separate section of the notebook.
 It will receive extra scrutiny by the university supervisor for two purposes.
 The first is to provide general feedback which may be applicable to the development of other units.
 The second purpose is to provide specific feedback to help the intern in developing a unit suitable for inclusion in his or her professional portfolio.